A woman filing papers, potentially related to mortgage or financial documentation.

 Share:

-For most home buyers, working with a mortgage lender is a necessary part of the process of getting a loan for and closing on a home.
+For most home buyers, working with a mortgage lender to get a loan is a necessary part of purchasing a home.
 But what happens to that loan after closing?

-After you close on your home, your servicer is your point of contact for anything and everything related to paying off your mortgage.
-This may or may not be the same entity that loaned you the mortgage in the first place.
+Once you close on your home, your servicer is your point of contact for anything and everything related to paying off your mortgage.
+This may not be the same entity that originally loaned you the money for a mortgage.

 What Is A Mortgage Loan Servicer?

-A mortgage servicer is a company that oversees the administrative tasks regarding your mortgage after closing.
+A mortgage servicer is a company that oversees the administrative tasks in connection with your mortgage after closing.
 These tasks can include processing monthly mortgage payments, responding to borrowers’ questions, sending out mortgage statements, managing escrow where it applies and providing loss mitigation options or initiating foreclosure if necessary.

 See What You Qualify For